Sydney, NSW

 About South Bondi

-Just past Bondi Icebergs, Squid Bay offers sheltered shallow diving along its rocky reef habitat.
-Expect a nice variety of marine life for relaxed dives when the swell is down.
+Just past Bondi Icebergs, Squid Bay offers sheltered access into its rocky reef habitat.
+Expect a nice variety of marine life for relaxed dives when the swell is low.

 Live Conditions